Yield exceeds 15%! Besides Western Europe, where is the next gold mine for Chinese energy storage companies?

 Opportunities and Challenges for Chinese Energy Storage Companies in Europe

 Chinese energy storage companies face significant opportunities in the European market.
-According to Wood Mackenzie data, Sungrow has entered the top three market shares in Europe in 2024.
+According to Wood Mackenzie data, Sungrow has entered the top three in market share in Europe in 2024.

-The domestic energy storage PCS (energy storage inverter) performs particularly well in the Polish market, with Chinese brands accounting for as much as 90% of the varieties in local distributors' inventories.
+The domestic energy storage PCS (energy storage inverter) performs particularly well in the Polish market, with Chinese brands accounting for as much as 90% of the varieties in local distributors' inventory.

 In the inverter category, Chinese brands also occupy about 75% of the market share.